Keep the form set to NBME 9

 This page opens with Step 2 CK, NBME, and Form 9 already selected.
 Keeping the correct form matters because each self-assessment has its own curve and question count.

 Convert NBME 9 wrong answers or percent correct into an estimated Step 2 CK score range.
-The form is preset to NBME 9 so you can calculate first and then interpret the result carefully.
+Form 9 is selected by default so you can calculate first and then interpret the result safely.

-Enter your missed-question count or percent correct from NBME 9 to estimate a three-digit Step 2 CK score, score range, and readiness zone.
+Enter wrong answers or percent correct from NBME 9 to estimate a three-digit Step 2 CK score, range, and readiness zone.

 Estimated Step 2 CK score